gustafsson96/you-made-you-fitness/TESTING.md

 ## Browsers

+I have tested that the application works in the following browsers:

+* Google Chrome
+* Safari
+* Firefox

 ## Bugs

 - I did not manage to create a view for deleting items from the shopping cart in views.py.
 Fixed by adding js code instead.